stinetheslayer/wcr-challenge-frontend/README.md

 Simplified integration for user authentication via provided Swagger endpoints.

 ### Responsive Design
 Adheres to Material Design 3 guidelines for a clean, responsive UI.
-Created using Rokkitt Font from Material Design 3 package.

 ### Cross-Platform Support
 Ensured through Ionic and CapacitorJS for seamless performance on both iOS and Android.